songster-sa/aws-developer-associate-notes/readme.md

 - you can manually remove a file from the cache - but charged for it
 - web application firewall VS network firewall
 - **TTL** can be 0sec to 365 days - default is 24hr
+- cannot be used to cache DB data (its for files, pages, videos etc)

 ## ECS / ECR - elastic containers service / elastic containers registry
 - buildSpec.yaml file